NdyGen/blog/_agent_config/reviewer_prompt.md

 - Logical flow of ideas
 - Clear headings and transitions
 - Bullet points or lists where appropriate
+- Correct grammar and spelling (use tool to check)

 ### 2. Technical Accuracy
 - Correct use of terms, code, and concepts